Ken Xie: Fortinet

 In 2000, Xie left NetScreen to create Fortinet with his brother Michael Xie, an electrical engineer.
 Since then, Ken Xie has served as Fortinet's CEO, while Michael Xie is president and chief technology officer.
 Xie has stated that he founded Fortinet because he believed that security must be embedded in the end-to-end computing and networking infrastructure.
 The Xie brothers launched the initial FortiGate products in May 2002.

-Xie has led Fortinet to acquire security monitoring firm AccelOps, endpoint security firm enSilo, and SOAR platform provider CyberSponse, among other companies.
+Xie has led Fortinet to acquire security monitoring firm AccelOps, endpoint security firm enSilo, SOAR platform provider CyberSponse, and the IoT-focused security firm Bradford Networks.

+In January 2019, Xie was a discussion leader for the Centre for Cybersecurity’s cyber workforce session at Davos’ World Economic Forum (WEF) summit.
+In February 2020, Ken Xie spoke at the RSA conference in San Francisco about the importance of SD-WAN, edge computing, and automation.
+Xie is a founding member and a member of the board of directors of the Cyber Threat Alliance.